 The second order was for a cake decorated with Satan smoking pot.
 The request was made by phone, with the caller i.d. of one Autumn Scardina.

-Autumn Scardina is a transgender lawyer who’s started up a new prosecution — leaving Satan out of it this time — on the ground that Phillips refused to create a custom cake to celebrate “the 7th year of my transition from male to female.”
+Autumn Scardina is a transgender lawyer who’s started up a new prosecution — leaving Satan out of it this time — because Phillips refused to create a custom cake to celebrate “the 7th year of my transition from male to female.”

 As Phillips explained: